 Do I need to submit documentation for courses that are already tracked on My NATE?

 No, NATE Recognized Training Providers should submit attendance records to NATE, which are then automatically added to your record (you must provide NATE ID on the attendance sheet).
 Please remind them to do so.
 Documentation submitted with your recertification application is only for courses NATE has not tracked.
 You can find NATE Recognized Training Providers here.

 NATE requires written documentation that you attended a course.
-A certification of completion generally works best.
-NATE will need to know the course name/topic, who you took the course with, the date of the course, and the length of the course.
+Certification of completion generally works best.
+NATE will need to know the course name/topic, which you took the course with, the date of the course, and the length of the course.